 [DOC] decreased exponentially with irradiation time as well (Fig. 5a and Table 1).
-The differences among the three O2-treatments were rather small during the first 48 h and thereafter [DOC] in the N2-purged sample rapidly stabilized while [DOC] in the air- and O2-purged samples continued to decline.
+The differences among the three O2treatments were rather small during the first 48 h and thereafter [DOC] in the N2-treatment rapidly stabilized while [DOC] in the air and O2 treatments continued to decline.
 Hence, [O2] in the N2-treatment was a limiting factor of photomineralization until [O2] decreased to a stable level (Fig. 5a).
-Notably, the difference in the rate of [DOC] drawdown between the air- and O2-treatment was much smaller than that for $a{\rm CDOM}(330)$ (Fig. 3b), demonstrating that photobleaching was far more sensitive to [O2] than photomineralization.
+Notably, the difference in the rate of [DOC] drawdown between the air and O2 treatment was much smaller than that for $a{\text{CDOM}}(330)$ (Fig. 3b), demonstrating that photobleaching was far more sensitive to $[O_2]$ than photomineralization.
 While the temporal trends of [DOC] were exponential, [DOC] decreased linearly with absorbance photobleaching, with the slope becoming progressively steeper towards deceasing initial $[O_2]$ (Fig. 5b).
-A closer examination of the data indicates that the ratio of the fractional DOC loss to the fractional $a{\text{CDOM}}(330)$ loss decreased from 0.82 in the N2-treatment to 0.64 in the air-treatment to 0.54 in the O2-treatment (Fig. 5c).
-Therefore, photochemical DOC loss proceeded more efficiently under O2-deficiency than under oxic conditions on a per-aCDOM-loss basis, opposite to the trend of the time-based DOC loss rate.
-The approximate equality of the fractional losses of [DOC] and absorbance implies that the destruction of chromophores under O2-deficiency essentially only produced dissolved inorganic carbon (DIC).
-It also requires that there was no significant transparent DOM (TDOM) in the initial sample or that the fractional loss of TDOM via photosensitized degradation was comparable to that of CDOM.
-TDOM has been found to make up ≥ 31 % of the entire DOM pool in a Saguenay Fjord surface water sample (salinity: 0.6) slightly downstream of Chicoutimi (Tremblay and Gagné, 2009; L. Tremblay, personal communication, 2015).
-If our sample contained a similar content of TDOM, the latter mechanism would hold.
-The rightward deviation from the 1:1 line in Fig. 5c under the $O{\circ}$ -replete conditions suggests that (1) TDOM did not undergo degradation, (2) TDOM was degraded at a lower rate than for CDOM, and/or (3) part of the photolyzed
+A closer examination of the data indicates that the ratio of the fractional DOC loss to the fractional $a{\text{CDOM}}(330)$ loss decreased from 0.82 in the N2-treatment to 0.64 in the air treatment to 0.54 in the O2-treatment (Fig. 5c).
+Similar results were obtained at the wavelengths of 254, 300, and 400 nm (data not shown).
+Therefore, photochemical DOC loss proceeded more efficiently under O2-deficiency than under oxic conditions on a per- a{CDOM} -loss basis, opposite to the trend of the time-based DOC loss rate.
+In other words, higher fractions of CDOM were mineralized under O2-depletion than under oxygenation.